What Do I Do If My Domain Name Is Already Taken?

 The owner might accept your first offer, but otherwise, you’ll need to be prepared for negotiations.
 If negotiation isn’t your strongest suit, then hiring a domain broker may be the right choice.

 When you find your ideal domain name is already, a domain broker can help.
 A premium domain brokerage offers you value along every step of the buying process.
 First, they’ll make it much easier to find your domain thanks to their connections across the industry.
 During the evaluation process, they’ll also be able to apply their industry-specific experience and knowledge to estimate the value of your ideal domain accurately.

 Going into negotiations with an inaccurate estimation can backfire and undo the work you put into preparing.
 Overvaluing the domain will mean that you end up overpaying, and undervaluing it will require you to toss out your initial maximum estimate.
 Either way, you’re unlikely to get the best price without a solid evaluation.
 What if the domain name is already taken?

-A domain brokerage can also handle the negotiations themselves on your behalf.
+A domain brokerage can also handle the negotiations on your behalf.
 This has a few advantages, such as the fact they’re experienced at domain name negotiation.
 Even if you’re a strong negotiator, you could still do well to consider a domain brokerage.
 This is because sellers tend to research prospective buyers to gauge how important the domain is to you.
 The layer of anonymity that a broker represents protects you from these practices and strengthens your negotiating position.
+When choosing a domain these types of questions arise: what if the domain name is already taken?

 VPN.com Premium Domain Brokers